Lionel has been at 7NEWS since 2001 and was an Emmy-winning sports anchor prior to joining The Now.

-Lionel was born in Baltimore, Maryland but grew up in New Orleans, where he attended Loyola University.
+He was born in Baltimore, Maryland but grew up in New Orleans, where he attended Loyola University.
 He was named "Best TV Sportscaster" in 2014 by Westword Magazine.
-He won the Emmy Award in 2011 for "Best Sports Anchor."
+He won Emmy Awards in 2011 and 2014 for "Best Sports Anchor."
 He also won an Emmy for his adventure show "Lionel's World" in 2006.
 Lionel also won "Best Sportscast" from the Colorado Broadcaster's Association in 2011 and 2012.

 Lionel's first job was sports anchor/reporter at KLFY-TV in 1985 in Lafayette, Louisiana covering the Ragin Cajuns of USL.
 He moved to WVUE-TV in New Orleans in 1987 as sports anchor/reporter.
 There, he hosted the "Jim Mora Show" with the Saints head coach from 1989-1993.
 He won "Best Host" and "Best Sportscaster" awards in 1995 from the New Orleans Press Club.